higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/AUDIT.md

    - Fees misdirection.
    - Overflow or boundary errors.

-We also checked the relevant references in the code for CPIs to third-party programs (Orca Whirlpools, MPL Token Metadata) to ensure correct usage.
+We also checked the relevant references in the code for CPIs to third-party programs (Meteora Whirlpools, MPL Token Metadata) to ensure correct usage.

 ---